Eksistenze/unraidtemplates/redbot/README.md

 4. Enable Persistent Intents
 5. Install the Template
 6. Invite the Bot to the server using the link generated and displayed in logs
-Example: <p> = your chosen prefix
+Example: . = your chosen prefix
-7. Load the Audio cog by sending a message to the bot on discord with: <p>load audio
+7. Load the Audio cog by sending a message to the bot on discord with: .load audio

 Check here for a list of audio commands, and more details: https://docs.discord.red/en/latest/cog_guides/audio.html#basic-audio-use